The tours described below aim to provide the visitor a simple yet

 church of S.Maria in Trastevere and, in that of Santa Cecilia,

-view the stunningly sensual sculpture of the martyred Cecilia by
+view the stunningly sensual sculpture of the martyred Cecilia

-church, the seldom-seen 13th-century frescoes by Giotto-
+the seldom-seen 13th-century frescoes by Giotto-

 contemporary, Pietro Cavallini.
 Tour continues with stroll